The nil rate band for cumulative chargeable transfers in the last seven years is £263,000 for gifts

 ||20% if the donee pays the tax, 25% if the donor pays

-IHT on lifetime gifts is generally payable at the end of twelve months after the month in which the gift took place.
+IHT on lifetime gifts is generally payable on the later of six months after the month of transfer or

 The following transfers are exempt from IHT: